How to Beat 2048: The Complete Step-by-Step Guide

 What speed should I play at?

-Play your next game right now and force yourself to not press up.
+Next time you load up 2048 at play2048.co, force yourself to not press up.
 Lose three games in a row if you have to.
-By game four, you'll start to see what I'm talking about.
-Your board will be cleaner.
-Your moves will make more sense.
-And somewhere around game five or six, you'll hit 2048 and understand why this guide exists.
+By game four, you'll start to see what this guide is about.
+Your board will be cleaner, your moves will make more sense, and somewhere around game five or six, you'll hit 2048 and understand why the corner strategy works.